Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 Financing Reality: Non-QM, Portfolio, and Cash Buyers

-As of mid-2026, Fannie Mae and Freddie Mac have not issued guidance classifying AB 1033 ADU condos as warrantable.
-Without a Fannie/Freddie stamp, conventional lenders will not offer conforming 30-year fixed mortgages to ADU-condo buyers.
-The first wave of sales is therefore concentrated in three buyer pools:
+As of mid-2026, neither Fannie Mae nor Freddie Mac has issued guidance classifying AB 1033 ADU condos as warrantable.
+Without that designation, conventional lenders will not offer conforming 30-year fixed mortgages to ADU-condo buyers.
+The first wave of sales draws from three buyer pools:

-• Cash buyers — investors or owner-occupants who can close without financing.
-In coastal markets, this is 30–40% of all transactions.
+• Cash buyers: investors or owner-occupants who can close without financing.
+In coastal markets this represents 30 to 40 percent of all transactions.

-• Portfolio lenders — local banks and credit unions that hold loans on their own balance sheet.
-Rates are typically 6.5–8.0%, and the lender will require a full appraisal, title policy, and HOA review.
+• Portfolio lenders: local banks and credit unions that hold loans on their own balance sheet.
+Rates run 6.5 to 8.0 percent, and the lender will require a full appraisal, title policy, and HOA review.

-• Non-QM lenders — specialty mortgage companies offering non-qualified-mortgage products at 7.5–9.5% with 20–30% down.
-These loans are not sold to Fannie/Freddie and carry higher servicing costs.
+• Non-QM lenders: specialty mortgage companies offering non-qualified-mortgage products at 7.5 to 9.5 percent with 20 to 30 percent down.
+These loans are not sold to Fannie or Freddie and carry higher servicing costs.

-For the seller, this financing constraint compresses the buyer pool and may depress the sale price by 5–10% relative to a warrantable condo.
+For the seller, this financing constraint compresses the buyer pool and may depress the sale price by 5 to 10 percent relative to a warrantable condo.
 For the buyer, the higher rate and down-payment requirement mean that the ADU-condo must pencil at a significantly lower price per square foot than a comparable detached single-family home to deliver equivalent monthly payment affordability.

-We expect Fannie/Freddie guidance by late 2026 or early 2027, at which point the market will open to conventional buyers and pricing will normalize.
+We expect Fannie and Freddie guidance by late 2026 or early 2027.
+At that point the market will open to conventional buyers and pricing will normalize.
 Early sellers are effectively paying a liquidity discount.

 Subdivision Map Act Compliance: Condo Plan vs. Parcel Map

-AB 1033 explicitly states that the separate conveyance of an ADU does not constitute a subdivision of land under the Subdivision Map Act (Gov. Code § 66410 et seq.), provided the conveyance is accomplished through a condominium plan recorded pursuant to Civil Code § 4285.
-This is a critical distinction: the owner does not file a Tentative Parcel Map or Final Map with the city, does not pay subdivision fees, and does not trigger CEQA review for a land division.
+AB 1033 explicitly states that separate conveyance of an ADU does not constitute a subdivision of land under the Subdivision Map Act (Gov. Code § 66410 et seq.), provided the conveyance is accomplished through a condominium plan recorded pursuant to Civil Code § 4285.
+This distinction matters.
+The owner does not file a Tentative Parcel Map or Final Map with the city.
+The owner does not pay subdivision fees.
+The owner does not trigger CEQA review for a land division.

-However, the condominium plan itself must be prepared by a licensed professional and must comply with the survey and monumentation standards in Civil Code § 4285.
-The plan depicts the three-dimensional boundaries of each unit (floor, ceiling, and walls) and the common area, and it must be recorded in the county recorder's office along with the CC&Rs.
+The condominium plan itself must be prepared by a licensed professional and must comply with the survey and monumentation standards in Civil Code § 4285.
+It depicts the three-dimensional boundaries of each unit (floor, ceiling, walls) and the common area.
+It must be recorded in the county recorder's office along with the CC&Rs.
 The city planning department reviews the plan for consistency with the AB 1033 ordinance but does not treat it as a subdivision application.

-If the owner attempts to create separate legal parcels (APNs) without a condominium plan — for example, by filing a lot-line adjustment or a two-lot minor subdivision — the city will require full Subdivision Map Act compliance, including tentative and final maps, improvement agreements, and CEQA.
+If the owner attempts to create separate legal parcels (APNs) without a condominium plan, by filing a lot-line adjustment or a two-lot minor subdivision for example, the city will require full Subdivision Map Act compliance.
+That includes tentative and final maps, improvement agreements, and CEQA.
 The condo-plan path is the only streamlined route authorized by AB 1033.

 Property-Tax Treatment: New APN, Separate Assessed Value, Prop 13 Basis

-When the ADU is sold as a condo, the county assessor assigns a new Assessor's Parcel Number (APN) to the ADU unit and a separate APN to the primary dwelling.
-Each unit receives its own assessed value, and each owner receives a separate property-tax bill.
-The ADU's assessed value is established at the sale price (the change-in-ownership event), and the primary dwelling's assessed value remains at its existing Prop 13 factored base year value, unchanged by the ADU sale.
+When the ADU is sold as a condo, the county assessor assigns a new Assessor's Parcel Number to the ADU unit and a separate APN to the primary dwelling.
+Each unit receives its own assessed value.
+Each owner receives a separate property-tax bill.
+The ADU's assessed value is established at the sale price (the change-in-ownership event).
+The primary dwelling's assessed value remains at its existing Prop 13 factored base year value, unchanged by the ADU sale.

 For the seller, this means the ADU sale does not trigger reassessment of the primary dwelling.
-The seller retains the Prop 13 basis on the main house, and only the ADU is assessed at market value in the hands of the new owner.
-For the buyer, the ADU's assessed value starts at the purchase price, and annual increases are capped at 2% under Prop 13 until the next change in ownership.
+The seller retains the Prop 13 basis on the main house.
+Only the ADU is assessed at market value in the hands of the new owner.
+For the buyer, the ADU's assessed value starts at the purchase price; annual increases are capped at 2 percent under Prop 13 until the next change in ownership.

 AB 1482 Rent Control Interaction: Does the New Owner Get the Exemption?

 Once the ADU is sold as a separate condo, it is owned by a different legal entity than the primary dwelling.
-If the new ADU owner qualifies for an exemption under AB 1482 (the California Tenant Protection Act), the ADU is exempt from the 5% + CPI annual rent-increase cap and the just-cause eviction requirements.
+If the new ADU owner qualifies for an exemption under AB 1482 (the California Tenant Protection Act), the ADU is exempt from the 5 percent plus CPI annual rent-increase cap and the just-cause eviction requirements.
 The most common exemptions are:

-If the new ADU owner is a corporate entity or does not occupy either unit, AB 1482 applies in full, and the ADU is subject to rent control and just-cause eviction.
-The seller of the ADU (who retains the primary dwelling) must separately evaluate whether the primary dwelling remains exempt — if the seller is a natural person and the primary dwelling is a single-family home, the exemption continues.
+If the new ADU owner is a corporate entity or does not occupy either unit, AB 1482 applies in full.
+The ADU is subject to rent control and just-cause eviction.
+The seller of the ADU (who retains the primary dwelling) must separately evaluate whether the primary dwelling remains exempt.
+If the seller is a natural person and the primary dwelling is a single-family home, the exemption continues.

-For investors, this creates a planning opportunity: selling the ADU to an owner-occupant buyer preserves the duplex exemption for that buyer, while the seller retains the single-family exemption on the primary dwelling.
+For investors, this creates a planning opportunity.
+Selling the ADU to an owner-occupant buyer preserves the duplex exemption for that buyer.
+The seller retains the single-family exemption on the primary dwelling.
 Both units remain outside AB 1482, maximizing rent-setting flexibility.

 Coastal Zone Overlay: CCC Review and LCP Conformance

-In the Coastal Zone, the city's AB 1033 ordinance must be consistent with the certified Local Coastal Program, and the underlying ADU permit must have been issued in compliance with the Coastal Act.
-The California Coastal Commission does not review the condo-conversion act itself (the recordation of the CC&Rs and condominium plan is administrative), but the CCC does review the ADU permit for coastal-development compliance.
+In the Coastal Zone, the city's AB 1033 ordinance must be consistent with the certified Local Coastal Program.
+The underlying ADU permit must have been issued in compliance with the Coastal Act.
+The California Coastal Commission does not review the condo-conversion act itself.
+Recordation of the CC&Rs and condominium plan is administrative.
+But the CCC does review the ADU permit for coastal-development compliance.

 If the ADU was permitted under a categorical exemption or a local CDP, the condo conversion proceeds without additional CCC involvement.
 If the ADU required a CCC-issued CDP (because the city's LCP does not cover ADUs, or the ADU is in the appeals jurisdiction), the CDP conditions travel with the property and bind the new ADU owner.
 Common CDP conditions that affect AB 1033 sales include:

-• Short-term rental prohibition — the CDP may prohibit vacation rentals of the ADU, and that restriction runs with the land, binding the buyer.
+• Short-term rental prohibition: the CDP may prohibit vacation rentals of the ADU.
+That restriction runs with the land, binding the buyer.

-• Deed restriction requiring long-term rental — some CDPs condition ADU approval on a recorded covenant that the ADU be rented at affordable rates for 10–20 years.
+• Deed restriction requiring long-term rental: some CDPs condition ADU approval on a recorded covenant that the ADU be rented at affordable rates for 10 to 20 years.
 If such a restriction exists, the ADU cannot be sold as a market-rate condo until the restriction expires or is released by the CCC.

 Newport Beach and Laguna Beach have both cited coastal-zone constraints as a reason for declining to adopt AB 1033 ordinances.
 In these cities, the combination of restrictive LCPs, high CCC scrutiny, and vocal neighborhood opposition has stalled any movement toward ADU condo sales.
 San Diego, by contrast, adopted an AB 1033 ordinance that explicitly cross-references the city's certified LCP and requires that any ADU sold as a condo have a valid CDP or categorical exemption on file.

-Modern detached ADU on a hillside lot with partial distant ocean view, suburban California, no beachfront, afternoon light
+Modern detached ADU on a hillside lot with a partial ocean view

 Worked Example: Costa Mesa SFR + Detached ADU Build-and-Sell